Colleges by Location

 Admissions

-Discovering as much as possible about the school's criteria for admission improves your chances of getting admitted.
-How difficult is it to get admitted to Tennessee Wesleyan University and what are the admission requirements?
+Discovering as much as possible about the institution's criteria for admission maximizes your chances of getting admitted.
+Discover some relevant info about admission at Tennessee Wesleyan University.

-According to the newest data, this school uses standardized test scores for admission and it admitted 592 in 2023.
-Tennessee Wesleyan University has an official test-optional admission policy but takes into consideration standardized test scores in cases when they are submitted by the candidate.
+According to the newest data, this institution uses standardized test scores for admission and it admitted 592 in 2023.
+Tennessee Wesleyan University has an official test-optional admission policy but takes into consideration standardized test scores for the applicants who choose to submit them.
 As far as admission difficulty is considered, based on data self-reported by the institution this school is relatively easy to get into.

 Test Scores

-The average ACT score for all the enrolled students in 2023 was 22 while the average GPA was 3.49.
-That means that you need a GPA that's above average in order to get into Tennessee Wesleyan University; the same goes for your ACT score.
+The ACT composite average score for all the admitted students in 2023 was 22 and the average GPA was 3.49.
+That means you'll most likely need an above-average GPA to get accepted as well as an above-average ACT score.

-The new students had an average SAT Critical Reading score of 512 and an average SAT Math score of 538.
-If you are applying for a transfer, note that the application deadline is July 15.
+The SAT Critical Reading average score was 512 for the admitted students, while the average SAT Math score was 538.
+When submitting your application as a transfer student, the application deadline is July 15.

 Retention Rate

-The freshman retention rate for Tennessee Wesleyan University was 75.3% in 2023, a clear indication of the excellence and value of the educational experience at this school.
+The freshman retention rate for Tennessee Wesleyan University was 75.3% in 2023, which is considered an above-average retention rate and is indicative of the quality of educational experience at this school.

 Another important metric to consider is the graduation rate.
 This rate indicates how many students finish their degrees within a certain timeframe.
-The six-year graduation rate at this school is 52%.
+The six-year graduation rate at this institution stands at 52%.

 Student Body